 Beetroot rasam recipe with step by step pics.
-Amongst the many varieties of rasam made with veggies, Beetroot rasam is a spicy, tangy and delicious rasam variety. unlike regular rasam recipe, beetroot rasam has light sweet tones of the beetroot blending beautifully with the sour taste of tamarind and the spiciness coming from the black peppers and dry red chilies.
+Amongst the many varieties of rasam made with veggies, Beetroot rasam is a spicy, tangy and delicious rasam variety.
+Unlike regular rasam recipe, beetroot rasam has light sweet tones of the beetroot blending beautifully with the sour taste of tamarind and the spiciness coming from the black peppers and dry red chilies.
+You definitely have to give this one a try.

 Rasam Is one of the easiest dish you can make and does not take a lot of time.
 Usually I make rasam to go as a side dish with rice and accompany a side vegetable dry dish with this combo.